zyb3344/ProSkill-CW1/README.md

 # Gray-Scott Reaction-Diffusion Simulation
 # Description
-develop basic documentation for building the very impressive software developed by this company.
+Develop basic documentation for building the very impressive software developed by this company.
 Our target audience is the group of new interns expected to join the company.
-Additionally,we are implementing a build system and continuous integration for the repository to ensure the interns cannot break it too badly. we are simulation a Gray-scott reaction and implemting 3 test for the system.
+Additionally, we are implementing a build system and continuous integration for the repository to ensure the interns cannot break it too badly. we are simulation a Gray-Scott reaction and implementing 3 tests for the system.

 * Check that the type of the model parameters (F, k) matches that of the element type of the u and v vectors

 * Check that the variables u and v are the same size

 * Check that the simulation produces the mathematically correct answer when u = 0 and v = 0.